mthcht/Purpleteam/Detection/Threat Hunting/generic/phishing_attempts_with_html_smuggling.md

     - observed with chrome: `*\\Google\\Chrome\\Application\\chrome.exe" --single-argument *\\Users\\*\\Download\\PAYMENTS.html`
     - observed with firefox: `*\\Mozilla Firefox\\firefox.exe" -osint -url *\\Users\\*\Download\\PAYMENTS.html`
     - observed with Internet Explorer: `*\\Internet Explorer\\iexplore.exe" *\\Users\\*\\Download\\PAYMENTS.html`

-    - If it's the first time the user open an .html file you will also see:
-      - Registry: Sysmon EID 12 & 13 with process `Openwith.exe` and target registry key containing `*\\Explorer\\*.html`
-      - Commandline: Sysmon EID 1 or Security EID 4688 with parent process `Openwith.exe`, your browser as a child process and the commandlines i gave from each browser

 ## Consider other delivery methods inside archives: